⬇ Continue scrolling to learn more ⬇

-In January 2019, Justice in Motion joined with the Defender Network in Panajachel, Guatemala for the second-ever Defender Regional Convening.
-A total of 63 participants from Mexico, Guatemala, Honduras, El Salvador, Nicaragua, and the United States attended our three-day event.
+In January 2019, Justice in Motion brought the Defender Network together in Panajachel, Guatemala for the second-ever Defender Regional Convening.
+Over 60 participants from Mexico, Guatemala, Honduras, El Salvador, Nicaragua, and the United States attended the three-day event.

 Justice in Motion trains and coordinates a network of 44 human rights organizations across Mexico and Central America so that they can better serve migrants in their communities.

 The event marked the next step in the evolution of the Defender Network towards a model of shared leadership.
 Through a carefully designed methodology, we worked to build trust and promote greater coordination among network members to amplify our collective impact across the region.
 The Core Team, a group of Defenders who volunteered to craft new guiding documents and procedures for the network, presented the work of its committees to the network as a whole for approval.
 Together, we implemented a new agile decision-making process and reached a deeper shared understanding of the network evolution process.

 making complex collaborations work

 To generate immediate value from the network space, Defenders shared possible “micro-collaborations” – small-scale requests for assistance from other network members.
 For instance, one network member working with traumatized migrant clients asked if other Defenders could suggest possible partners who could offer psychological support.
 Another asked if Defenders could review and comment on a report for submission to the United Nations.

 Defenders also formed 5 new project teams to develop longer term initiatives within the new network structure.
 These projects included a potential advocacy team to respond to shifting policies throughout Mexico and Central America, a task force to assess how to better safeguard the security of human rights defenders, and a pre-departure rights education project for migrant communities.